 Welcome to our Chatfield Story Website

 , where Chatfield died on December 3, 1924.

 Twenty-year old private Edward L. Chatfield...

-* The Central Mississippi
+* Events from the Central Mississippi Campaign

 * The Battle of Chickasaw Bayou